oslabs-beta/AthenaJS/README.md

 ## How is the repo structured?

-The Athena JS repo is managed as a monorepo check out the [CONTRIBUTING.md](CONTRIBUTING.md) for development and checkout for the doc website.
+The Athena JS repo is managed as a monorepo check out the [CONTRIBUTING.md](CONTRIBUTING.md) for development and check <a href = 'oslabs-beta.github.io/athena-website/'> here</a> for the doc website.

 <hr/>